 It is not a onetime action, but a state of being that must be seized upon and wilfully practiced.
 It hurts.
 It hurts deep.
 But oh, when it is possessed, we are never more beautiful.

 Finding a way through the brick wall of resentment that surrounds our hearts, and continually impedes our relationships with loved ones and positive interactions with others, is not an easy task; rather, it is task that requires a teacher and a guide.

 In 2016 I had the good fortune to stumble upon the lectures and writing of Dr Henry Abramson.
 The excellence of Dr. Abramson’s teaching resides in his ability to speak to the heart as well as the mind; filling both with knowledge so rich it has the power to transform.

 One such book and lecture series is Dr Abramson’s, The Kabbalah of Forgiveness; a commentary on the classic 16th century work by Rabbi Moshe Cordovero, called Tomer Devorah (trans: Date Palm of Devorah).
 The Tomer Devorah is essentially a Kabbalistic how-to-manual; specifically, how to imitate God.

 Dr. Abramson’s commentary addresses the section in the Tomer Devorah that deals with God’s mercy and provides a step by step guide through the 13 levels of mercy, or forgiveness.
-Rabbi Cordovero’s ideas regarding forgiveness are as relevant to today as there were in the 16th century; and Dr Abramson’s warmth and down-to-earth teaching style make those ideas accessible to all.
+Rabbi Cordovero’s ideas regarding forgiveness are as relevant to today as they were in the 16th century; and Dr Abramson’s warmth and down-to-earth teaching style make those ideas accessible to all.